Last Updated on October 14, 2024 by Aaron von Frank

 Essential in summer

-This is a powdered supplement made of minerals, electrolytes, and Lactobacillus (probiotic).
-On extremely hot summer days, this supplement is great to add to your ducks’ drinking water.
-It can also be good as a quick nutrient-rich drench should your birds need it.
-Rooster Booster is available online or at your local Feed & Seed or Tractor Supply store.
-(Buy on Amazon)
+These are powdered supplements made of minerals, electrolytes, and beneficial bacteria, aka “probiotics.”
+On extremely hot summer days, these supplements are great to add to your ducks’ drinking water.
+It can also be good as a quick nutrient-rich solution should your birds need it.

 3. Vitamin B-Complex